Information Bulletin: Services and Service Equipment

 - A consumer’s service disconnecting means shall be permitted to be located on or in a detached building or on a pole on the same property, see Directive D-EL-2016-05.

-- Rule 6-208 requires consumer’s service conductors to be outside the building except where necessary to connect to a service box, unless the risk of fire has been reduced by additional measures such as concrete encasement.
+- Plastic, metal, or wood garden sheds are not considered acceptable for the installation of electrical service equipment.
+Rule 6-208 requires consumer’s service conductors to be outside the building (except where necessary to connect to a service box) unless the risk of fire has been reduced by additional measures such as concrete encasement.
 In addition, Rule 6-206(1) (c) requires the consumer’s service box to be located as close as practicable to the point where the consumer’s service conductors enter the building.
 These restrictions are needed to limit the risk of fire, because service conductors lack effective overcurrent protection.

 - A consumer’s service raceway or cable that passes through the roof overhang but does not enter the wall is considered to be outside the building.